Kefir chia bowl with caramelised banana and toppings

 If you recreated this recipe and it was delicious, definitely share it on social media and tag @sofiedumontchef!
 I would love that!
 Enjoy your meal.

-In samenwerking met: Partner logo
+In collaboration with: Partner logo